-Record No. Fault No. No of grid faults Date of Record Module.Name State te Sequential Number of the ongoing fault Number Number Number Number of the ongoing fault No. This counter will be incremented by each General Alarm (Prot.Alarm) (Exception AR: this applies only to devices that offer auto reclosing) Time stamp What has changed?
-Char Char anged Value
+Record No. Fault No. No of grid faults Date of Record Module.Name State Sequential Number Number of the ongoing fault This counter will be incremented by each General Alarm (Prot.Alarm) A grid fault No. can have several Fault No. This counter will be incremented by each General Alarm (Exception AR: this applies only to devices that offer auto reclosing) Time stamp What has changed?
+Changed Value